roaked/roaked.github.io/content/docs/1design/4mcomp/_index.md

 However, there are cases where directly solving the strong form might be challenging due to complexities in the equation, irregular geometries, or varying boundary conditions.
 This is where the "weak formulation" or ("weak form") becomes advantageous.

 The weak form introduces a relaxation of the constraints imposed by the strong form by multiplying the governing equation with a weight function (typically a test function) and integrating it over the domain.

-This relaxation allows for more flexibility in solution techniques and offers several advantages:
+{{< details "This relaxation allows for more flexibility in solution techniques and offers several advantages: (click to expand)" close>}}

 - Handling Boundary Conditions: The weak form often simplifies the imposition of different types of boundary conditions.